WeCovr

 That's where our simple, free tool comes in.
 The Life Insurance Calculator is designed to take the guesswork out of the equation.
 It helps you work out a realistic figure for the amount of cover—known as the 'sum assured'—that would protect your loved ones if the worst were to happen.

-This guide will walk you through why calculating your cover is so important, how to use our tool step-by-step, and what to do with your result to find the best policy for your needs.
+This guide will walk you through why calculating your cover is so important, how to use our tool step-by-step, and what to do with your result to find a strong fit for your needs.

 Why You Can't Just Pluck a Number Out of Thin Air